Showing posts with label Europe tennis travel. Show all posts

 Lost in Translation

 I pulled up Google Maps again and saw I'd have to make a few transfers.
 Maybe this system would only take me halfway?
-Reaching Zermatt would take a few different national transportation systems (an Italian Train, then a Swiss Train).
+Reaching Zermatt would require using multiple national transportation systems (an Italian Train, then a Swiss Train).
 I ate a quick Italian cafe breakfast sandwich, then waited outside.

 It had two platforms - A and B.

 15 minutes left.
-Still no staff working yet inside the station.
+Still no staff working inside the station.
 Nobody was even inside the window counter.
 So I go outside seeking assistance from one of the other passengers who would likely know.
-I found one Italian lady also waiting.
-She stood confident, posed like a regular daily rider.
+I found an Italian lady also waiting.
+She stood confidently, posed like a regular daily rider.

 Me: Excusi.
 This train?
 To Brig? (pointing to Google Translate)